Spintronic Neuron Using a Magnetic Tunnel Junction for Low-Power Neuromorphic Computing: CONCLUSION

 \section{CONCLUSION}

 In this paper, we introduced a novel approach to neuromorphic computing by developing an artificial neuron based on a combination of a spin valve and a magnetic tunnel junction.
 We analytically derived the artificial neuron equation from the Landau-Lifshitz-Gilbert-Slonczewski equation, and demonstrated through simulations that the ANE serves as a reliable approximation of the LLGS for this specific SV/MTJ design.
 Our simulation results further indicate that the proposed neuron can operate on a timescale of about 1 ns, without any bias current, achieving power consumption as low as 50 \unit{\uW}.
 These findings underscore the potential of SV/MTJ neurons to offer a low-power, scalable, and biologically plausible solution for neuromorphic computing.
-Given that both spin valves and magnetic tunnel junctions are well-established, commercially available technologies that can be integrated with CMOS, they present a promising avenue for practical implementation.
-This work lays the foundation for future research and development in spintronic neurons, which could significantly enhance the efficiency and capabilities of next-generation AI systems.
+Since spin valves and magnetic tunnel junctions are well-established, commercially available, and CMOS-compatible, they offer a promising path for practical implementation.
+This work lays the groundwork for future research on spintronic neurons, which could greatly enhance next-generation AI efficiency and capabilities.